constellation-daq/Constellation/docs/operator_guide/concepts/data.md

 ## Receiving and Storing Data

 Receiver satellites accept data form one or more satellites within the same Constellation.
-In order to assign transmitter satellites to a specific receiver, the receiver can be given the `_data.receive_from` parameter which holds a list of all canonical names of transmitters it should connect to.
+In order to assign transmitter satellites to a specific receiver, the receiver can be provided via `_data.receive_from` parameter which holds a list of all canonical names of transmitters it should connect to.
 If not given, receiver satellites connect to all transmitters.

 Usually, receiver satellites will take great care that the data are stored properly, e.g. by testing access to the storage